Skip to content

 2. Create a branch: Create a new branch in your forked repository with a descriptive name for your changes.

-4. Test your changes: Test your changes locally to ensure that they work as expected and do not introduce new issues.
+4. Test your changes: Test your changes locally to ensure they work as expected and do not introduce new issues.

 CLA Signing